 All meet scores through Feb.
 2 Average of all scores to date, including all home and away.
 Feb.
-3 through March 1 Average of three highest regular-season scores, regardless of competition location.
-March 2 through March 29 Select the four highest scores, counting not more than two home meets, and drop the highest score.
+3 through March 2 Average of three highest regular-season scores, regardless of competition location.
+March 3 through March 30 Select the four highest scores, counting not more than two home meets, and drop the highest score.
 Average the three remaining scores.
-March 30 through April 5 NCAA National Qualifying Average (NQA).
-Select the four highest scores, one of which must be a five up/five count score, counting not more than two home meets.
+March 31 through April 6 NCAA National Qualifying Average (NQA).
+Select the four highest scores, counting not more than two home meets.
 The highest of these four scores will be replaced with the conference team championship meet score.
 These four scores will be averaged to determine the NQA.
 For conference meets with event finals, the individual score from event finals may replace one of the three remaining scores used to calculate the individual NQA.
 The highest of the four initial scores must be replaced with the individual score attained during the conference meet team competition.
+Institutions may participate in a maximum of two virtual competitions during a single season.